darneson/10XGenomics/README.md

 ## Live Sync

+### For 10X single cell analysis, we need raw files directly from the sequencer (.bcl files)

 After live sync, directory structure should look something like this.
 NOTE: we need all these other extra files (they tell cell ranger how the flow cell in sequencer was set up -- we can't just use the .bcl files).
 The .bcl files are located under ./Data/Intesities/BaseCalls/L007
 ```